offirmakes/Offir_BlueStampPortfolio/index.md

 Overview:

-For milestone 2, I implemented the software invovled with my project so that it can draw a given image.
+For milestone 2, I implemented the software invovled with my project so that it can draw an image with the g-code given to me.
+The g-code would tell my pen plotter where to move and what to do.
+This milestone was also a lot about calibrating the pen plotter and customizing its settings, such as motor and spindle speed.

 Design: